HPC-NEAU/HNF-DTI/README.md

 ## Updates

-* Feb 2020: We update the code
+* Apr 2023: We update the code

 ## Experimental Datasets and Settings

-Please see the four datasets in [`data/`](data/) with detailed instructions.
+Please see the datasets in [`data/`](data/) with detailed instructions.

 ## General Instructions

 1. Configuration environment
-2. Prepare datasets for K-fold cross-validation following the designated JSON format as shown in the section of data preparation.
+2. Prepare datasets for K-fold cross-validation following the designated JSON format as shown in the section of data preparation, if you need.
-2. Execute the model with corresponding hyperparameters and experimental settings.
-3. Done!
+3. Set corresponding hyperparameter according to and conduct experiments.

 ## Configuration environment
 Pytorch-geometric official documentation "[installation](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)"